omotayosam/Drug-Molecule-Generation/README.md

 # Drug-Molecule-Generation
 intend to use Variational Autoencoder to generate molecules for drug discovery by integrating Variational Autoencoders (VAEs) for drug molecule generation with Large Language Models (LLMs) in the context of De Novo Drug Design.

+#currently working on
+- generating a training set

 #TODO
 - combine the architecture that integrates both the VAE and the LLM.
 The VAE component will be responsible for generating molecular structures, while the LLM will handle natural language understanding and generation.